PhucHuwu/Distance_estimation/README.md

 ## Problem Statement

 The project aims to estimate the real-world distance between a hand and a camera based on 2D image data.
-Specifically, we:
+Specifically, I:
 - Analyzed how the distance between hand landmarks varies with the hand’s position relative to the camera.
 - Used the quadratic nonlinear regression model to predict the actual distance from the 2D pixel distance between specific hand landmarks.